Nestrix-Applications/Nestrix/README.md

 # Nestrix

-A website eith links to my active projects
+A website with links to active projects

 ## Project Structure